The Throne - Preview

 “Russia?!
 You are not serious, Colette.”

 “So I hear,” Lady Colette said, hoping her plan to turn Peter’s attention away from the Princess was working.

 “My brother says so himself.”

-“Our would-be queen to be married to a German?!
+“Our would-be queen to be married to a Russian?!
 The crime!”

 “She isn’t going to be queen, Peter.
-Her uncle will be married in just a few short weeks and he will produce an heir.
+Her uncle is still alive and relatively young and has the opportunity to produce an heir yet.
 Gwendolyn will be nothing more than…”